February 2, 2015

 Unregistered consultants “don’t follow any law.
 They can tell you anything,” says Jade.

-If a consultant is registered with the Immigration Consultants of Canada Regulatory Council, then applicants who received misinformation can file a complaint.
+If a consultant is registered with the College of Immigration and Citizenship Consultants, then applicants who received misinformation can file a complaint.
 With unregistered consultants, that option doesn’t exist.

 It can also be risky to apply without any help.
 When people attempt to apply on their own, they can be unaware of proper procedures and timelines, says LeBlanc.